-A: Mail us the completed registration forms and submit a SINGLE check for the total amount before the mail in deadline.
+A: Mail us the completed registration forms and submit a SINGLE check or Zelle or Venmo payment for the total amount before the mail in deadline.
 It is safer than mailing a large number of individual checks or cash and much easier for us.

 Q: What time will my event start?

 A: We start with the youngest beginning competitors first and progress to the more advanced students within the age range, then we move to the next older age range.
-Black Belt adults will compete first this year.
+Advanced adults will compete first this year.
 Since there is no way to know how many competitors will be in any division, we can only estimate when you will compete.
 Children under age ten usually start competing between 10 am and 12 pm.
 Children ten through sixteen usually between 12 and 3 pm.
-Adults (except black belts) usually between 2 and 5 pm.
+Adults (except Advanced) usually between 2 and 5 pm.

 Q: If I am pre-registered, what time do I have to show up?